lopezpdvn/aspnet5co/pages/other.md

 application in OS X, Linux or Windows is done with the same command on each platform.

+When selecting a DNX you choose the .NET environment to use from the three available options:

+- The full .NET framework, only supported on Windows, with source code available but not open-source-style contributions.

+- .NET Core, which currenlty is in development but rapidly evolving.
+Eventually will be cross-platform but current support for Linux and Mac OS X is very early.

+- Mono, which is truly cross-platform.

 A DNX project is a folder with a `project.json` file, which contains the metadata, dependencies, targeted frameworks and other information (such as authors, license, etc) of your project, which in the end will be a NuGet